-The objective of this lab is to use finite state machines to implement several counters, with the clock being generated from a debounced button press.
+The objective of this lab is to use finite state machines to implement several counters, with the clock being generated from a debounced button press after a specific amount of time.
 It is up to you to determine how the counters get mapped onto the board by analyzing the provided top_level entity.